Tung Chung New Town: Siu Ho Wan reclamation

 In his 2016 policy address, then Chief Executive Leung Chun-ying said he would study the 30-hectare Siu Ho Wan depot above the MTR for residential development.
 The MTRCL commissioned a consultancy study, and the preliminary development proposal released in July 2017 indicated that up to 108 residential blocks could be built above the depot, providing 14,000 dwellings and a 320,000-square-foot shopping mall.
 The environmental assessment report for this development was approved with conditions on 29 November 2017, and the statutory planning process of the Town Planning Board is expected to commence in the first quarter of 2018.Meanwhile, Siu Ho Wan was listed as one of the five proposed near-shore reclamation sites during the 2013 Stage 2 Public Engagement for Land Supply Enhancement.
 The government-commissioned consultant released a preliminary development proposal in early January 2018, proposing to shape the reclaimed land into a high quality of life and knowledge district with low-density residential and educational facilities.

 By 2019, according to the MTR property director, Tang Chi-fai, private and subsidized housing will be provided above the Siu Ho Wan depot, with a total of 14,000 units.
 It will also provide community facilities such as a shopping mall, school and kindergarten with an area of about 300,000 square feet.
 The project requires the relocation of the existing depot and the construction of a brand new Siu Ho Wan station, which is considered to be very difficult to develop and requires further discussion with the government on the details, which is expected to take 10 years to develop.

 Public market

 Tung Chung residents have been fighting for public markets for years.
-There are four markets in the district, of which three, namely Fu Tung, Yat Tung and Man Tung, are outsourced by the Link Management, while the remaining one is outsourced by the Housing Department.
-In order to save money, many people in the district will buy food from other districts, but some old or badly-behaved residents can only "pay for expensive food" and suffer.
-But the area can be developed on limited land, the market site selection difficulties.
+There are four markets in the district, of which three, namely Fu Tung, Yat Tung and Mun Tung, are outsourced by Link Management, while the remaining one is outsourced by the Housing Department.
+In order to save money, many people in the district will let their elderly buy groceries from public markets in Tsing Yi or Tsuen Wan.
+However, there are yet still difficulties in building more public markets in Tung Chung.